Marius4th/WeSP-Editor/README.md

 ### Some things on my To Do list:

-- [ ] Commands:
+- [ ] Implement all Commands:
-  - [ ] Fully implement 'A' (Elliptical Arc).
-  - [ ] See if I should add the 'S' and 'T' commands as they are the reflexion of 'C' and 'Q'.
+  - [x] Movetos.
+  - [x] Linetos.
-  - [ ] See if I add 'H' and 'V' or leave them as linetos, because you can use SHIFT for right angles is you need them.
+     - See if I add 'H' and 'V' or leave them as linetos, because you can use SHIFT for right angles is you need them.
+  - [x] Quadratic Bezier.
+  - [x] Curvetos (Cubic Beziers).
+  - [x] Implement loading of smooth versions of QBezier and Curveto.
+     - Implement smooth versions of QBezier and Curveto as Drawing Tools?
+  - [x] Fully implement Elliptical Arcs.

 - [x] Implement simple undo and redo.
 - [ ] Implement better undo and redo.
 - [x] Improve mirroring points.